 What if I feel as though I have been discriminated against?

 A person who is a constituent of Franklin County Children Services (except agency employees for the purpose of this Office of Client Rights webpage) who believes that he/she, or any specific class of persons, has been subjected to unlawful discrimination on the basis of race, color, national origin, disability, age, sex or religion may file a written complaint with the agency outlining the alleged discriminatory act(s).

-Discrimination Complaints may be filed with the Office of Client Rights using the information above or with the Bureau of Civil Rights by contacting them:
+Discrimination complaints may be filed with the Office of Client Rights using the information above or with the Bureau of Engagement, Advocacy, and Development (BEAD), formally the Bureau of Civil Rights, by contacting them: